-Trees and climate.
+Trees and Climate.

 Remember school biology class?
 Photosynthesis?
 It’s simple: Trees soak up CO2 from the atmosphere; add water, and this is how they grow.
 As trees grow, more and more carbon is absorbed.
 However, when forests are cut down or burned, the carbon is released back into the atmosphere.
-This is how you get most of your energy: by burning fossilized trees in the form of coal.
+This is how you get most of your energy: by burning fossilised trees in the form of coal.
 Burning coal and burning standing forests accounts for the largest part of greenhouse gas emissions worldwide.
 Trees, in short, have the power to make or break our climate.

 Forests are the best and most cost-efficient method for removing and storing consequential amounts of climate-warming carbon dioxide (CO2).
 Growing more forest and restoring damaged ones could remove as much as two-thirds (!) of the CO2 that humans have been putting in the air for decades.

 Did you know that cacao trees love to grow in the shade of diverse neighbouring trees?
 Long ago, they originated from the dense rainforests of the Amazon.
 Together with their tree neighbours, cacao trees have a fantastically virtuous effect on climate, insetting many times their own size in CO2.
 So it is all the more outrageous that the cheap chocolate industry is forcing their cocoa trees to grow under full sun in industrial mono-forests.
 What makes chocolate cheap in the supermarket comes at a huge cost to trees, forests and the climate.
 Rare, valuable old rainforests are being cut down to make space for cheap, industrial chocolate forests.
 And when we lose those old rainforests, we lose our most important climate friends.